DocShadrach/MyReaperScripts/Utilities/README.md

 - Provides a confirmation dialog to apply the detected BPM to the project or keep the current tempo.
 - Preserves the original project view, cursor position, and item selection after analysis.

+### DocShadrach_FX scene manager and switcher using ReaImGui.lua

+This script provides a professional interface to define, manage, and switch between different sets of FX (Scenes) across the project.
+It allows users to create custom groups of plugins based on name patterns and toggle them instantly, functioning as a powerful A/B testing tool for mixing chains or distinct production stages.

+Key Features:

+- Custom FX Scenes: Define multiple FX groups (rows) using flexible name patterns, supporting comma-separated values (e.g., "ReaEQ, Pro-Q 3, SSL Channel").
+- Smart Exclusive Mode: Acts as an intelligent A/B switcher that automatically disables other scenes when activating a specific one, ideal for comparing different processing chains.
+- Scope Control: Includes a "Selected Tracks Only" option to limit the script's action to specific tracks (e.g., toggling vocal chains without affecting drums).
+- Drag-and-Drop Organization: Easily reorder scenes using a dedicated drag handle to maintain a logical workflow.
+- Real-Time Feedback: Buttons display live status (ON, OFF, or MIXED) based on the actual state of the plugins in the project.
+- Container Support: Scans root FX and first-level FX Containers to manage complex routing structures.
+- Project Persistence: Automatically saves all scene configurations and settings directly into the .rpp project file via ExtState.

 ### DocShadrach_Global FX bypass synchronizer using ReaImGui.lua

 This script provides a reactive interface to globally synchronize the bypass state of specific FX plugins across the entire project.
 It monitors FX states in real-time, allowing users to enable or disable plugins by name with immediate visual feedback, supporting complex routing including FX containers.